elixir-europe/plant-brapi-to-isa/README.md

     * cachetools

 NOTE: For better MIAPPE compliance, make sure to have [isatools](https://github.com/ISA-tools/isa-api) v0.10.4 + installed.
 This can be done using

-The dumped ISA-tab files are automatically validated by the ISA-API using the [MIAPPE configuration files](https://github.com/MIAPPE/ISA-Tab-for-plant-phenotyping/tree/v1.1/isaconfig-phenotyping/isaconfig-phenotyping-basic).
-This to ensure MIAPPE compliance.

 ### External resources